PPDPQ/SurvConvMixer/README.md

-# PathwayAttention
+# SurvConvMixer
-Predicting cancer survival using gene expression data and vision transformer.
+Predicting cancer survival using gene expression data and kegg pathways in cancer.

-Using attention map visualization method to interpret prediction results.